 Just like other sea vegetables, Nori absorbs nutrients directly to its cell wall.
-That’s why it is filled with nutrients like vitamin A, potassium, phosphorous, zinc, and vitamins K, C, and E. it is also rich in protein, dietary fiber, iron, and iodine.
-Nori also acts as anti-oxidant, which helps prevent tumor growth like cancer.
-And can also improve bone health due to high contents of calcium and magnesium.
+That’s why it contains nutrients like vitamin A, potassium, phosphorous, zinc, and vitamins K, C, and E. it is also rich in protein, dietary fiber, iron, and iodine.
+Nori also acts as an anti-oxidant, which helps prevent tumor growth like cancer.
+And can also improve bone health due to the high contents of calcium and magnesium.

 Aside from the traditional sushi wrap that it’s used for, you can also use this sea vegetable in a simple sandwich recipe!
 Yes, you read that right!
 Check out this video below!

 Raw Vegan NORI Energy Wrap (6.55 minutes)

-Spirulina is a blue-green microalge found in freshwater.
+Spirulina is a blue-green microalgae found in freshwater.
 It is very rich in protein, which makes up almost 65% of its plant.
-It also contains tons of vitamins and minerals like potassium, calcium, iron, and magnesium, and vitamin B12.
-Spirulina also has omega-3 fatty acids, and has antioxidants.
-Spirulina is a superfood that strengthens the immune system, and prevents anemia in elderly.
+It also contains tons of vitamins and minerals like potassium, calcium, iron, magnesium and vitamin B12.
+Spirulina also has omega-3 fatty acids and has antioxidants.
+Spirulina is a superfood that strengthens the immune system and prevents anemia in the elderly.
 It commonly grows in certain parts of Central America, Chile and Asia.
-This blue-green algae is commonly enjoyed as smoothies, juices, and several pastries.
-It is usually sold as powder, but could also be purchased as a supplement.
+This blue-green alga is enjoyed as smoothies, juices, and several pastries.
+It is usually sold as a powder, but could also be purchased as a supplement.

 Read a more comprehensive article on Spirulina from this website too!

-Chlorella is always mistaken as Spirulina because they are both blue-green microalgae that grow in fresh water.
-The main difference between the two is that chlorella lived thousands of years earlier than spirulina, and did not possess a hard cell wall that makes it more of a plant than alga.
-Chlorella also has much more chlorophyll than Spirulina, and much potent anti-antioxidant around 4 times better.
-Moreover, it is made with 60% proteins and the rest are minerals, vitamins, amino acids, and omega-3 fatty acid.
-Chlorella has antibiotic properties which could treat several symptoms caused by harmful bacteria.
+Chlorella is always mistaken as Spirulina because they are both blue-green microalgae that grow in freshwater.
+The main difference between the two is that chlorella lived thousands of years earlier than spirulina and did not possess a hard cell wall that makes it more of a plant than alga.
+Chlorella also has much more chlorophyll than Spirulina, and a much potent anti-antioxidant, around four times better.
+Moreover, it comprises 60% proteins, and the rest are minerals, vitamins, amino acids, and omega-3 fatty acids.
+Chlorella has antibiotic properties that could treat several symptoms caused by harmful bacteria.
 Both smoothies and juices can be made from the dried powder of Chlorella.
 Some supplements are also available at health stores.

 Read a more comprehensive article on Chlorella from this website too!